raspberrypilearning/getting-started-web-dev/en/step_6.md

 [[[add-a-gradient]]]

-Align and space your content to improve the look of your webpage.
+You can align and space your content to improve the look of your webpage.

 [[[web-x-y-centering]]]